Use our Land Record Search to search for and purchase land records (titles, instruments and surveys) online.

 What Land Record Search is

-Land Record Search allows you to search for and purchase online property records such as a title, survey plan or other instrument.
-You can pay by credit or debit card and receive your chosen property record by email almost instantly.
+Land Record Search allows you to search for and buy property records such as a title (previously called certificates of title or computer registers), survey plan or other instrument.
+You can pay by credit or debit card and we will email you the property record.

-You can search for records by address, title identifier, or survey number, alternatively you can use the interactive map to locate a specific parcel of land.
+You can search for records by address, title identifier, or survey number.
+You can also use the interactive map to locate a specific parcel of land.

 Hours of availability

-Land Record Search is available during the Landonline hours of operation.
+Land Record Search is available during the standard Landonline operating hours.

 Delivery and cost

-Land records ordered directly using Land Record Search cost $6 per record and will normally be emailed within a few minutes.
-In some rare occasions this can take up to 24 hours.
+Land records ordered through Land Record Search cost $6 per record.
+Records are normally emailed within a few minutes of ordering, but this can sometimes take up to 24 hours.

 Survey and title fees

-New fees for survey and title products and services came into effect from 1 February 2022.
+Our fees for survey and title products and services were updated on 1 February 2022.

 Records you can search for and order